Status: Open to the Public

 Karen Popp, a long-time resident of Dalrymple, had always felt that her ranch was special, a feeling that was confirmed by field researchers working for the Conservancy in the mid-1990s.
 Beyond the hay fields along the road, an access trail leads through bands of hardwood and conifer forests to emerge on good-quality grassland alvar with a rich mix of specialized plants and wildlife.

 In 2005, Karen approached the Couchiching Conservancy and negotiated a part-donation part-purchase agreement for the 274 hectare property, which became known as Prairie Smoke.
-The Nature Conservancy of Canada holds title to this property, and it is managed by a partnership with the Couchiching Conservancy and the Carden Field Naturalists.
+The Nature Conservancy of Canada (NCC) holds title to this property, and it is managed by a partnership with The NCC and the Carden Field Naturalists.

 - grassland, shrubland and pavement alvar communities on this property support a rich array of typical alvar species such as Bluets, Scarlet Painted-cup, Shrubby Cinquefoil, and Prairie Smoke